 The Oswestry Disability Index (ODI) is one of the principal condition-specific outcome measures used in the management of Spinal Pain disorders.
 The ODI is the most commonly utilized tool for outcome measure in patients who experience low back pain.
 It has been rigorously tested, demonstrated excellent psychometric properties, and is applicable in many clinical settings.
 The ODI gives a subjective percentage score for level of function (disability) in activities of daily living for those individuals recovering from Spinal Pain.

 Palomar Spine & Pain also measures a patient’s level of Spinal Pain at every follow up visit.
 Patients are asked to rate their pain which may range from “no pain” to “worst possible pain”.

 Dr Jose Veliz MD treats a full range of spinal disorders that cause pain and disability.
 He dedicates a large part of his practice to the care of patients with neck and back pain.
 The Spinal Pain Management program offers interventional pain management treatments, diagnostic blocks and a full range of treatment options, from Spinal Pain consultations, chiropractic care, SpineMED decompression, and alternative medicine.
 In addition, the Spinal Pain Management program offers Regenerative Pain Management of the spine including dextrose prolotherapy, platelet rich plasma (PRP) prolotherapy and stem cell prolotherapy.

 To Learn More

-If you are interested in learning how a Spinal Pain procedure may help manage your pain, please contact Palomar Pain Management Center in San Diego County with convenient locations in Escondido, CA and Vista, CA. We would be glad to schedule you for a consultation and provide additional information about other Spinal Pain treatment options.
+If you are interested in learning how a Spinal Pain procedure may help manage your pain, please contact Palomar Spine & Pain in San Diego County with convenient locations in Escondido, CA and Vista, CA. We would be glad to schedule you for a consultation and provide additional information about other Spinal Pain treatment options.